RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 ## After Receiving an RAC Research Stipend

-Stipend recipients have one year to complete the proposed research, from April 1 of the award year through March 31 of the following year.
+Stipend recipients have from April 1 of the award year through June 30 of the following year to complete their research.

 At the conclusion of the award year, stipend recipients must submit a short report on their research at the RAC.
 By accepting the stipend, recipients give permission for the RAC to make edited versions or excerpts of these research reports available online through its website or other resource.